Professor Richard O'Kennedy speaks about his experience at LIYSF

 Professor of Biological Sciences and Scientific Director of the Biomedical Diagnostics Institute, Dublin City University, Dublin, Ireland.

-My research is focused on developing diagnostics that can allow early detection of diseases.
+My research is focused on developing diagnostics that can allow the early detection of diseases.

 Funding is an ongoing issue as it limits our ability to get the requisite results really quickly.

-A massive improvement in our ability to detect major diseases at a very early stage resulting in much better outcomes, better and more efficient healthcare and greatly improved lifestyles for everyone especially those in less ‘well-off’ countries.
+A massive improvement in our ability to detect major diseases at very early stage results in much better outcomes, better and more efficient healthcare, and greatly improved lifestyles for everyone especially those in less ‘well-off’ countries.
 Far better methods for detecting contaminants in food thus preventing infections and health problems;

 Exciting new ways for detecting many environmental contaminants very effectively.